 So what do we do?
 We make it ourselves!

+I knew I could find some neat, vintage, all silver thimbles, so I went to town on ebay.
+I usually try to stay away from ebay, because I get suckered into bidding more than I would really want to pay, but I was also making them for my little sister and my mom.
+I still got suckered, and ended up with a whole bunch.
 Perhaps I'll put some in my poor, stagnant etsy shop for those that just want to buy them already made ;).
 A few times I had to buy the whole lot for just one thimble I wanted, but I put a budget on how much I wanted to spend for each one, so I didn't really overpay.
 Too much.
 You just have to be patient and trust that even though the thimble you wanted got away, there will always be another thimble.
 There's an analogy in that somewhere.

 Something to note as you're buying your thimbles (or rummaging through thrift shops or your mom's stash) is the size of each thimble, because you'll want three different sizes.
 Buy one and then decide what size you'd like for your others.
 I just used my Dremel tool to make each hole, and instead of doing just one hole in the top like the ones on Modcloth, I did two holes so the thimble hangs straight.
 Each thimble is different and some were so thin and soft that I almost drilled through the counter (not really) and others took several minutes to make one hole.
 So, be patient in drilling the holes.